-2023 2023 2023
+2023 2023 2023 Variance

-\$ '000 Budget Actual Varia nce
+\$ '000 Budget Actual

 Statement of cash flows

-Cash flows from operating activities Council had additional employee benefits and on-cexpenses of \$5.1m.
-In addition grant funding was \$1 than budgeted for projects in progress and the pay the 2023 reporting period.
-These were partly offset which is reflected in a decrease in user charges an \$4.6m less than budge ment for these works v by cash flows from use ted and Council r will be received b receipts for capita y Council in the 2 al grants was l 2024 year, out side
+Cash flows from operating activities Council had additional employee benefits and on-cos expenses of \$5.1m.
+In addition grant funding was \$4 than budgeted for projects in progress and the paymethe 2023 reporting period.
+These were partly offset by which is reflected in a decrease in user charges and .6m less than budge ent for these works v cash flows from use ted and Council i vas received by 0 receipts for capita Council in the 202 al grants was l 24 year, outsio de

-Cash flows from investing activities Council had budgeted \$29m in infrastructure, proper expenditure was \$11m less than forecast for the personal transfer of the personal F
+Cash flows from investing activities Council had budgeted \$29m in infrastructure, propert expenditure was \$11m less than forecast for the peri grant funding had been received.
+Council acquired \$3 forecast. od as priority was give ven to operationa al projects for which ch operationa